2025-12-26 Author : ZCS

 This article provides a full, data-driven, highly practical guide on how POS devices protect payment and data security, what technologies are essential, and how leading POS manufacturers like ZCS build secure, compliant, and fraud-resistant payment systems.

-Payment security is not optional — it directly affects business survival.
+POS security is not optional — it directly affects business survival.
 A data compromise can lead to chargebacks, legal penalties, customer loss, and brand damage.
 According to IBM’s 2024 Cost of a Data Breach Report,

 The average global data breach cost reached USD $4.45 million, the highest on record.